HunterYTR/AOT-Origin/README.md

 # AOT-Origin
-This is an attack on titan origin adding many new evolving origins and also my first mod-made by HunterYTR
+This is an attack on titan origin adding many new evolving origins This was made by HunterYTR
+This adds:
+a)